Beachesin the Northern Territory

 If you prefer waves with your beach, the Waterfront Wave Pool is a great option.
 Go for a swim, float in an inflatable tyre, ride a wave on a boogie board or just laze under a beach umbrella.
 There’s also a toddler play area for smaller swimmers to enjoy the water.
 Waves cycle through a 10 minutes on – 20 minutes off.

 Located in Cullen Bay, Cullen Beach is a hugely popular beach for families to enjoy a picnic.
 Grab some fish and chips, or treat yourself and organise a prepared picnic with an assortment of platters.
-With a large-grassed area bordered by palm trees and around 250 metres long, it’s small, but the view is spectacular.
+With a large-grassed area bordered by palm trees and around 250m long, it’s small, but the view is spectacular.
 This beach isn’t patrolled so it’s safest to stay out of the water.

 Finish your night off with a stroll along the canal boardwalk and pose for a picture with the big bronze crocodile.